792x/SingleDampenedPendulumVisualization/README.md

 # SingleDampenedPendulumVisualization
-Single dampened pendulum plot visualization in python
+Single dampened pendulum visualization with phase plot in python

 Undamped pendulum with no driving force is defined as: